DeloitteAU/rhythm-ui/components/RuiStory/docs/rui-story.md

 ---

 # Story
-News listing items provide an simple way to surface some content to a user with an optional cta if you need.
+Stories provide an simple way to surface some content to a user with an optional cta if you need.

 ## Display
-News listing items take up the width of their containers, they are best displayed in a `rui-grid`.
+Stories take up the width of their containers, they are best displayed in a `rui-grid`.

 <rui-grid>
     <div class="s-12 m-6 l-4 xl-4 xxl-4">